 Optionally you can use some LED lights, this is not for heating the biltong box, but it makes it much nicer.

 Now that we know which components we’ll use, let’s look at the tools we need to create our biltong box.
 We need a drill and hole saws to make the ventilation and fan holes.

 A wood drill for the dowels, a glue gun, a wood saw, some screws, a screwdriver, some measuring tools, a miter box, a scissor and a pencil, that’s all we need.
 So let’s get started.

 1.3.
 Ikea Eket

 Now is the time to open the IKEA EKET box.
-In the box you can find a manual, the four different boards, a backboard and also a wall anchoring kit, in case you don’t want to use the wall mount.
+In the box, you can find a manual, four different boards, a backboard, and a wall anchoring kit, in case you don’t want to use the wall mount.